 I got a call from a friend.
 I met her at a conference.
 She was telling me about her broker, she’s not happy.
-My friend is actually 75 years old & has $400k to her name for her husband & herself.
+My friend is actually 75 years old and has $400k to her name.
+Actually, it’s for her and her husband.
 And they’re losing money.
 She tells me her portfolio is down “2.85%” vs. the same time period of the S&P 500 being down around 10%.
-She admits it’s not the advisor’s fault, but she’s just tired of losing money these last two months.
-She’s tired of the roller coaster.
+She admits it’s not the advisor’s fault, but she’s “just tired of losing money these last two months”.
+She’s “tired of the roller coaster”.

-I told her, basically the only way to reduce risk (short term) is to hold more cash– which pays basically nothing.
+I told her, basically, the only way to reduce risk (short-term) is to hold more cash– which pays basically nothing.
 As it is, she tells me she’s 75% cash and bonds and 25% equities that are paying dividends.
 So, I asked what she was going to do.
-She said, “I dunno, I’m going to think about it & decide tomorrow.”
+She said, “I dunno, I’m going to think about it and decide tomorrow.”

 These new tests are marrying psychology & personality tests with investor profiling– and I have to say I’m impressed with what I see.
 MarketPysch.com has tests for traders, investors, and general wealth management topics like a Financial Values Questionnaire.
 Oh, and BONUS, most of the tests are free.